 Choosing the right withdrawal type allows your funds to arrive smoothly.
-Once clicking “Withdraw” on your fundraiser dashboard, there are a couple of options to choose from, depending on where funds are being sent.
+After clicking “Withdraw” on your fundraiser dashboard, there are a couple of options to choose from, depending on where funds are being sent.

 Who will withdraw the funds - Myself vs Someone Else